 Advisably, you need to consider those things that are of the most importance to buyers if planning for a resale.
 Start by ensuring that all the areas, rooms, and features are functional before sprucing up the aesthetics.
 If the intention is to make the home more accommodating to your family, make a list of things that needs retouch and choose the most important to you.
 Here are some of the ways of improving the value of your home.

 5 of the best ways to create value In your home

 - Go Green

 Many home buyers now consider it a necessity to buy insulated homes.
-It is one of the best ways of cutting your electricity bills.
-There is even no reason to not do it since EECA Energy wise programme is subsidizing the cost of insulation.
-Going green also includes installing alternative energy sources such as solar, which goes a long way in providing consistent power supply and reduce carbon footprint.
+Having a spray foam insulation in your home is one of the best ways of cutting your electricity bills.
+There is even no reason to not do it since EECA Energy wise program is subsidizing the cost of insulation.
+Going green also includes solar panel installation, an alternative energy source which goes a long way in providing consistent power supply and reduce carbon footprint.
 Many people are interested in green landscapes and outer spaces when buying homes.
 Plants will make the surrounding look more natural.
 Make it look greener, but if you do not like greens, add drought-tolerant plants and easy-to-care-for perennials.

 - Redo the exterior

 The first impression matters when it comes to selling or living in a home.
 Even your own friends are more likely to come in if they admire the house from the exterior than when not.
 Hence, do not miss to repaint the outer and inner walls.
 One way is to choose colors that make it look modern if it is faded already.
 Check out for hanging shutters.
 In addition, repaving tarmac driveways or walkways makes it look more welcoming.
 The other issue with exterior is redoing the landscape – with a little effort, you could revitalize the front-yard by manicuring.
 Make sure to include landscape lighting as one of those things you will redo or improve.
 Cleaning the clutter and removing unwanted structures is also part of making the home more appealing to buyers.